vippsas/vipps-woocommerce/readme.txt

 This project is hosted on Github at: https://github.com/vippsas/vipps-woocommerce

 == Upgrade Notice ==
-Support Order Attribution in Vipps Checkout and Express Checkout, if selected in the "Advanced" settings.
+Support MobilePay as a payment method in Finland Change default payment status to Processing after payment is complete Support Order Attribution in Vipps Checkout and Express Checkout, if selected in the "Advanced" settings.
 NB: There has been reports of memory-related crashes when doing this, so be sure to test!